-NCR made a belated but impressive entry into the third-generation computer sweepstakes in March 1968, when it announced the NCR Century Series.
-The Century 100 and 200 Processors, supported by a well-designed complement of peripheral equipment and software, have made NCR a formidable contender in the hotly contested marketplace for small-scale business data processing sys-
+NCR made a belated but highly impressive entry into the third-generation computer sweepstakes in March 1968, when it announced the Century Series.
+The Century 100 and 200 Processors, supported by a well-defined complement of peripheral equipment and software, have made NCR a formidable contender in the hotly contested marketplace for small-scale business data processing systems.